Clonidine for Tourette’s syndrome, ADHD and sleep-onset disorder

 Can other medicines be given at the same time as clonidine?

 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

-- Clonidine should not be taken with some medicines that you get on prescription.
-Tell your doctor and pharmacist about any other medicines your child is taking before giving clonidine.
+clonidine should not be taken with some medicines that you get on prescription.
+It is important to tell your doctor and pharmacist about any other medicines your child is taking before starting clonidine.

 Is there anything else I need to know about this medicine?

 Do not stop giving clonidine to your child suddenly, as their blood pressure may become dangerously high.

 - If you or your child wants to stop this medicine, discuss this with your doctor.
 They will explain how to reduce the dose bit by bit.
 Do not reduce the dose without discussing this with your doctor.

 - Clonidine is also used to treat a range of other conditions, such as high blood pressure and pain.